-The interval attribute must be specified for this policy.
 The default number of cycles between running the check all policy is 10.

-The interval attribute specifies how often the path restoration thread examines the paths.
-For example, after stopping the path restoration thread, the polling interval can be set to 400 seconds using the following command:
+The dmp restore interval tunable parameter specifies how often the path restoration thread examines the paths.
+For example, the following command sets the polling interval to 400 seconds:

-vxdmpadm start restore interval=400
+vxdmpadm settune dmp restore interval=400

-Starting with the 5.0MP3 release, you can also use the vxdmpadm settune command to change the restore policy, restore interval, and restore period.
-This method stores the values for these arguments as DMP tunables.
 The settings are immediately applied and are persistent across reboots.
 Use the vxdmpadm gettune to view the current settings.

-See "DMP tunable parameters" on page 117.
+See "DMP tunable parameters" on page 131.